On this page

 Options:

-- Show median reference line (on by default) — a horizontal dashed line at 50%
+• Show median reference line (on by default) — a horizontal dashed line at 50%, plus a colored vertical drop-line at each group’s median

 Reading an ECDF: steep sections indicate value ranges where many observations are concentrated.
 Flat sections indicate gaps.
 The point where the curve crosses the 50% line is the median.
-The confidence band narrows as sample size increases — a wide band means more uncertainty about the true distribution.
+Confidence bands narrow as sample size increases — a wide band means more uncertainty about the true distribution.
 ECDFs are especially useful for comparing distributions or spotting gaps and clusters that histograms might obscure depending on bin width.

 Resizing and exporting